Grant Details

 Any entity that receives funds from a grant under this program may not use the grant:

-• Acquiring land or constructing, remodeling or altering buildings or other physical facilities; or
+• To acquire land or to construct, remodel, or perform alterations of buildings or other physical facilities;

-• Any purpose that does not address cybersecurity risks or cybersecurity threats on information systems owned or operated by, or on behalf of, the eligible entity or a local government within the jurisdiction of the eligible entity.
+• For any purpose that does not address cybersecurity risks or cybersecurity threats on information systems owned or operated by, or on behalf of, the eligible entity that receives the grant or a local government within the jurisdiction of the eligible entity;

 Contacts